GustavoHenriqueFerreira/GustavoHenriqueFerreira/README.md

 - ⚡ I'm Gustavo Henrique, an beginner developer from São Paulo - Brazil
 - 🌱 Studying systems development at the SENAI 132
-- 💻 Currently learning advanced concepts about Hooks/React and .NET applications
+- 💻 Currently learning advanced concepts about Hooks-React/React Native and .NET applications
 - 📫 How to reach me: gustavohferreiraalves@gmail.com

   ##